 Such conditions are peculiar to the particular piece of property involved.
 The property is bisected by a Stormwater Ditch with an easement prohibiting building construction in this area.

 The special circumstances are not the result of any actions of the property owner.
-This Variance request is an effort to develop the site thoughtfully, and is not a problem caused by the property owner.
+This Variance request is an effort to develop the site thoughtfully and is not a problem caused by the property owner.

 Granting the variance requested will not confer upon the property of the applicant any special privileges that are denied to other properties of the district in which the applicant's property is located.
 Granting the Variance request would allow the property to develop a building that serves their needs.
-No special privileges result from this, and the applicant is pursuing a shared parking agreement with the adjacent property to accommodate unmet parking demand..
+No special privileges result from this, and the applicant is pursuing a shared parking agreement with the adjacent property to accommodate unmet parking demands.

 The requested variance will be in harmony with the purpose and intent of this Article and will not be injurious to the neighborhood or to the general welfare.
 A major goal of the City of Lilburn Comprehensive Plan is to create a pedestrian-oriented environment that encourages multi-modal transit options and reduces dependence on cars.
 Reducing parking minimums achieves the goals of City Leadership while ensuring that the relationship of the building to the public ROW encourages engagement and provides vegetation and screening desired by City Council.

 The variance requested is the minimum variance that will make possible the proposed use of the land, building, or structure in the zoning district in which the development is located.
-The applicant’s letter of intent correctly states that the Applicant is prioritizing landscaping, and open space instead of parking to ensure the site is thoughtfully developed and contributes to the built environment in the City of Lilburn.
+The applicant’s letter of intent correctly states that the Applicant is prioritizing landscaping and open space instead of parking to ensure the site is thoughtfully developed and contributes to the built environment in the City of Lilburn.
 This Variance request is the result of the applicant working with staff to determine the least injurious Variance possible to the City.

 Based on the criteria for approval of a Variance, Staff recommends APPROVAL of the requested variance.
 Should the Zoning Board of Appeals decide to Approve the Variance request, staff recommends the following conditions: